doyouevendata/doyouevendata.github.io/_posts/2017-03-19-Extra-Simple-GGPLOT2-Graphs-in-RStudio.md

 (...)
 ```

 The file contains: years, temperature anomaly for every month, the anomalies' average for the periods January-December, December-November, the anomalies for each quarter of the year.
 We will only use the first 14 columns, so the year, monthly anomalies and the JanuaryDecember average.
-To make file ready for use let's get rid of the first row, which is completly useless, save file and then import it to RSTUDIO.
+To make file ready for use let's get rid of the first row, which is completly useless, the last row, as it is incomplete, save file and then import it to RSTUDIO.
 We can immediately cut off few columns we won't need.

 ```r
 > nasa <- read.csv(file="path_to_your_file/GLB.Ts.csv", header=TRUE,sep=",")